 I completed my doctoral degree in archaeology at the Katholieke Universiteit (KU) Leuven, Belgium in 2002.
 I have been fortunate to have worked on archaeological excavations across the world, including Israel, Turkey, Egypt, Poland, Belgium, and Canada.
-My current field projects are at Head-Smashed-In Buffalo Jump, which is a UNESCO World Heritage site in southern Alberta, a bison kill site dated to 2,500 years ago, Fort Vermilion in northern Alberta, one of earliest fur trade sites in the province, and Tel Beth-Shemesh in Israel, an ancient city that was occupied from 1,800 to 635 BCE.
-My research focuses on the site formation processes and geoarchaeology at these and other sites, but I conduct lithic and faunal analyses well.
+My current field projects are at Head-Smashed-In Buffalo Jump, which is a UNESCO World Heritage site in southern Alberta, the Fincastle site, a bison kill site dated to 2,500 years ago also in southern Alberta, Fort Vermilion in northern Alberta, one of earliest fur trade sites in the province, and Tel Beth-Shemesh in Israel, an ancient city that was occupied from 1,800 to 635 BCE.
+My research focuses on the site formation processes and geoarchaeology at these and other sites, and I conduct lithic and faunal analyses well.

-In addition to teaching the more ‘traditional’ classroom-based courses, I teach students how to carry out field and laboratory research.
-This year's archaeological field schools will be at Head-Smashed-In Buffalo Jump in southern Alberta.
+In addition to teaching the more 'traditional' classroom-based courses, I teach students how to carry out field and laboratory research.
+This year's archaeological field school will be at Head-Smashed-In Buffalo Jump in southern Alberta.

 Go to the Field school page for more information about these field school and research projects.